FunMeFit reveal the importance of community work experience for a better career

 Broaden your skills/knowledge – Setting you apart from the rest

 Employers are looking for young people who can prove a range of knowledge and skills because many sift through hundreds of application forms a year.
-Only those that stand out will usually be successful i.e. with some community work showing that you’re interested in what is around you.
+Only those that stand out will usually be successful i.e. with some community work experience showing that you’re interested in what is around you.

 Making sure you have social skills and confidence